liondadev/notes/science.md

 1. Primary Waves (P Waves)
 2. Secondary Waves (S Waves)

-# Calculagate epicenter of an earchquake
+# Calculagate epicenter of an earthquake
 Use triangulation, get data from 3 different stations and find where they intersect.